alexirpan/mystery-hunt-bingo/README.md

     "Puzzle which has the phrase HERRING or RED HERRING", "Puzzle is unsolved by the end of Hunt.",
-    "Team uses a metameta to backsolve a metapuzzle.", "Puzzle relying on team room assignments.",
+    "Team uses a metameta to backsolve a metapuzzle.", "Puzzle relying on team names.",
-    "Puzzle relying on team names.",
-    "Something given at the start of Hunt is a puzzle.", "isithuntyet.info is part of the puzzle.",
-    "Someone unaffliated with Mystery Hunt gets confused by Mystery Hunt.", "No errata is issued during Hunt.",
+    "Something given at the start of Hunt is a puzzle.", "Someone unaffliated with Mystery Hunt gets confused by Mystery Hunt.", "No errata is issued during Hunt.",
     "Puzzle is a Duck Konundrum.",